Role-based access control

 Permissions are assigned to user roles rather than directly to users.
 To grant a permission to a user, you first need to assign the user to one or more user roles.
 Users inherit all of the permissions from each user role they are in.
-PE ships with three default user roles: Administrators, Operators, and Viewers.
+PE ships with four default user roles: Administrators, Code Deployers, Operators, and Viewers.
 In addition, you can create custom roles.

-Permissions can be set for the activity log, console, directory service, node groups, user groups, user roles, and users.
+By using permissions, you give the appropriate level of access and agency to each user who works with PE.
 For example, you might want to create a user role that grants users permission to view but not edit a specific subset of node groups.
 Or you might want to divide up administrative privileges so that one user role is able to reset passwords while another can edit roles and create users.
-A full list of available permissions is available in About RBAC Permissions.
+A full list of available permissions is available in the RBAC permissions overview.

-Access control is handled by the RBAC and activity services.
+Access control is handled by the RBAC service, and activity within the RBAC system is recorded by the activity service.
 You can interact with these two services through the PE console.
 Alternatively, you can use the RBAC service API and the activity service API.
-The RBAC service manages users, user groups, user roles, permissions, external directory connections, and passwords.
+The RBAC service manages users, user groups, user roles, permissions, authentication tokens, external directory connections, and passwords.
 The activity service logs events for user roles, users, and user groups.

 For more information about using RBAC, see: